Former major leaguer Jeremy Giambi dies in California at 47 – KION546

 Associated Press

-LOS ANGELES (AP) — Police say Jeremy Giambi, the former major league outfielder and first baseman, has died in Southern California.
+LOS ANGELES (AP) — Jeremy Giambi, the former major league outfielder and first baseman, has died in Southern California.
 He was 47.
 Officers responding Wednesday to reports of a medical emergency found Giambi dead at his parents’ home in Claremont, east of Los Angeles.
-Police Lt.
-Robert Ewing says the Los Angeles County Coroner’s Office will determine the cause of death.
+Giambi’s agent confirmed that he died at his parents’ home.
+The Los Angeles County Coroner’s Office will determine the cause of death.
 Giambi played six seasons from 1998-2003 with the Kansas City Royals, Oakland Athletics, Philadelphia Phillies and Boston Red Sox.
 While in Oakland, Giambi was teammates with his older brother Jason.